How to Use HTML Headers for Better SEO PerformanceHow to

 Apart from user behavior, search robots would also appreciate a well-structured text with headers and subheaders.
 They see the text within H1-H3 as the text of higher priority that deserves more attention.
 This is what Google’s adept, John Mueller, said once:

-Another purpose of HTML header tags is that you can include relevant keywords here.
+Another purpose of HTML heading tags is that you can include relevant keywords here.
 Since this text is marked with ‘higher priority,’ and Google bounces it off users’ search intent.
 H1 tag is the most important place where you can use keywords.

 Note that spamming across the text with keywords will give you nothing more than a ban from Google.
 Don’t try to thrust keywords into your headers at all costs.
 First and foremost, write for humans, not for robots.

-3. What Is the HTML Header Structure?
+3. What Is the HTML Heading Structure?

 The title of the webpage should be close to the beginning of the page.
 The higher the title, the greater its value compared to other elements on the page.
 The desired header length should be no more than 60 characters.
 It is due to search engines that accept a certain number of characters.

-4. How to Write SEO-Friendly HTML Headers?
+4. How to Write SEO-Friendly HTML Heading?

 Most of the recommendations are based on the rule of thumb and sheer observation since there is no evidence of definite rules set by Google.